perryofpeek/SqlToGraphitePlugin-PerfSentryWmi/README.md

-SqlToGraphitePlugin-HttpPing
+SqlToGraphitePlugin-PerfSentryWmi
 ============================

-Simple SqlToGraphitePlugin that times a http request
+Simple SqlToGraphitePlugin that gets wmi metrics from Performance sentry